Average Weather in Padre Bernardo Brazil

 Hours of Daylight and Twilight

-Daylight saving time (DST) is observed in Padre Bernardo during 2018, starting in the spring on October 21 and ending in the fall on February 17.
+Daylight saving time (DST) is not observed in Padre Bernardo during 2021.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.